Makha Bucha Day Festival Thailand

 Makha Bucha Day is a significant Buddhist holiday celebrated in several Southeast Asian countries, including Thailand, Cambodia, and Laos.
 This annual observance commemorates a pivotal event in the life of the Buddha and holds great historical and spiritual significance.

-See also Thailand Weather in November 2024, Travel Tips for First-Timers
+See also Ultimate Guide to Thailand Weather in January

 According to Buddhist tradition, Makha Bucha Day marks the day when over 1,250 enlightened disciples spontaneously gathered to pay homage to the Buddha.
 This extraordinary gathering took place on the full moon day of the third lunar month in the year 543 BCE.